product-os/landr/docs/index.md

 We currently use handlebars for templating, each template is loaded as a function that takes a object with various attributes.
 The function returns a string of html.

-You can then building a landing page by passing data too templates and chaining them together in whatever order you like.
+You can then build a landing page by passing data to templates and chaining them together in whatever order you like.

 Here is what a simple `landr.conf.js` would look like this.